Hongda-OSU/DocoGPT/README.md

 # DocoGPT
 ### What is DocoGPT?
 - DocoGPT is a platform for document analysis, summarization, and Q&A using Retrieval-Augmented Generation with LLMs.
-- We have build a simple frontend for DocoGPT, below is an example of what DocoGPT achieved.
+- We also build a simple frontend for DocoGPT, below is an example of what DocoGPT achieved.

 ![](https://raw.githubusercontent.com/Hongda-OSU/PicGo-2.3.1/master/img204316.png)